saisriteja/BuildingResearchProject/docs/github_tutorial.md

 git push origin v1 --force
 ```

+> use pyclean to remove all the cache.
+> use gitignore to ignore the files that you dont want to push.
+> dont upload heavy files and too many images to github, please log them in google drive and share up link the readme.

 make sure you are dealing things in the right way if you are working in a team and dont push to main branch.